At Florida Detox®, We Specialize in Methadone Detox

 Susan W. – Methadone

 I spent 20 years on Methadone.
 I tried cutting my dose.
 I made it once all the way.
 I was off Meth for 1 week and I started getting high.
 I got right back on Meth.
 I was sick of paying $85 a week, sick of the shame, sick of having someone else in control of my life.
 I was looking for a place to detox.
 I stopped using everything but weed and Meth 10 years before.

-I found the least painful way, Anesthesia Assisted Detox for Rapid Detox.
+I found the least painful way, Anesthesia Assisted Detox.
 I found Dr. Sponaugle at Neuraad in Tarpon Springs, FL.
 Since I had been paying $85 a week for Meth plus buying extra at times, you come out saving money.

 Dr. Sponaugle is a Christian and is very dedicated to getting people drug free.
 I had the detox procedure in October.
 You meet with the doctor for a couple of hours and later a psychologist for an interview.
 On the day of detox, you are given Valium to relax you.
 I don’t remember anything after the Valium.
 You spend the night at Helen Ellis Memorial Hospital in the Cardiac Telemetry Unit.
 The whole time you are connected to heart monitors and all the other equipment used in ICU.
 I awoke in the evening the next night.
 Feeling very relaxed.
 NO SYMPTOMS OF WITHDRAWAL, NO CRAWLY SKIN.
 After 3 days, I felt a little weak.

 Dr. Sponaugle would call everyday.
 He would try to prescribe something if you have any discomfort.
 He also is constantly trying to better his program.
 So he really listens to what you have to say.

 If you really want to detox, I would recommend you give them a call.
 They really care.
 You are treated as a person instead of a junkie.
 The only regret I have is that I did not do this sooner.